-- Overuse - Too much stress on the knee can trigger runner's knee, particularly if there is a sudden change in activity levels.
-The problem is caused by misalignment of parts of the knee joint.
+- Overuse - Too much stress on the knee, particularly if there is a sudden change in activity levels.

-- Imbalance – The misalignment of the knee joint can by caused by imbalance.
+- Imbalance – The misalignment of the knee joint can be caused by imbalance.
 There are two types of imbalance.

 - Muscle Imbalance - When the muscles on the front of your leg are not as strong as the muscles in the rear, the stronger muscles pull your knee out of alignment and cause inflammation and pain.

 - Functional Imbalance - This occurs when the biomechanics of your foot and ankle are flawed and the rest of your leg (and hips) suffer as a result.

 Is Runner's Knee Permanent?

 For some people, runner's knee can last a few weeks and then the aching and pain it causes goes away.
 However, for other people runner's knee can last a few years.
 There are ways to treat runner's knee that address short-term relief and long-term prevention.